 The senior Thetford, who is my father, maintained connections at the Pentagon, and contacted me while I was serving as a Supply Corps officer on the Navy staff.
 I contacted the Defense POW/Missing Personnel Office, and an employee dug into the records at the National Archives.
 A short time later, the office was able to tie the POW number 4528 to a name … 1st

-Lt.
-Richard Heckler.
+Lieutenant Richard Heckler.

 On a whim, I turned to the NMCI global address list.
 There I noted a Dan Heckler, who worked for the Navy as a government civilian at Naval Supply Systems Command (NAVSUP) Weapon Systems Support (WSS), Philadelphia.
-Dan is a supply planner on the Common Avionics Integrated Weapon Systems Team.
+Dan is a Supply Planner on the Common Avionics Integrated Weapon Systems Team.
 A few emails later, Dan Heckler determined he was not a direct descendent of 1st

 Lt.
 Heckler, but offered to help in the search.

-Unfortunately, by Christmas 2013, Dan Heckler, my father, and I feared we had reached a dead end.
+But by Christmas 2013, Dan Heckler, my father, and I feared we had reached a dead end.

 Lt.
 Heckler a personal hero.

-We contacted Heckler’s grandson and he was very happy to learn of his grandfather’s POW bracelet.
+We contacted the grandson and he was very happy to learn of his grandfather’s POW bracelet.
 He had recently separated from the Navy to pursue his college education in Alaska.
 His last Navy assignment was as a corpsman serving aboard USS Dwight D. Eisenhower

 The story of 1st

-Lt.
-Richard Heckler was starting to come together.
+Lieutenant Richard Heckler was starting to come together.

 Army Air Corps 1st